 For religious neutrality, NAMMCO Scientific Publications uses BCE and CE as alternatives to the Dionysian BC (“before Christ”) and AD (“Anno Domini”) system for distinguishing eras.
 This means CE (common era) should be used instead of AD, and BCE (before common era) rather than BC.

 Figures and Tables

-Tables submitted for publication should be included at the very end of the article file in a format such as .doc, .rtf, or .tex.
+Tables submitted for publication should be included in a format such as .docx, .rtf, or .tex.
 Tables should be prepared using the Table facility of word processing programs, or using a spreadsheet program.
 Tables should not be formatted using spaces and tabs.
 Tables should be combined whenever feasible to reduce redundancies and the minimum number of horizontal and vertical dividing necessary for clarity should be used.
 Decimal points of numbers in columns should be aligned.

 Figure and table legends should be short, precise, informative and strictly connected to the individual figure/table, to facilitate that it may be read and understood in isolation from its context within the body of the text.

 Extensive or detailed data sets or statistical information may be included as Supplementary Files.
-Tables, figures or other files submitted as Supplementary Files should be uploaded through the journal website as separate files in any of the following formats: Word (.doc), Excel (.xls), PDF, PPT, JPG, EPS, or TIFF.
+Supplementary Files should be uploaded through the journal website as separate files in any of the following formats: Word (.doc), Excel (.xls), PDF, PPT, JPG, EPS, or TIFF.

 Table 1.
 Completed and projected future volumes of NAMMCO Scientific Publications.

 M.P.
 Heide-Jørgensen and C. Lydersen